revel/revel/manual/i18n-messages.md

 ## Message files

-Message files is the central concept of internationalized messages in Revel.
-They contain the actual text that will be used while rendering the view (or elsewhere in your application if you so desire).
+Messages are defined in message files.
+These files contain the actual text that will be used while rendering the view (or elsewhere in your application if you so desire).
 When creating new message files, there are a couple of rules to keep in mind:

 * All message files should be stored in the `messages` folder in the application root.
 * The file extension determines the *language* of the message file and should be an [ISO 639-1 code](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).